 Andy also wrote and sings “The Spirit of Mother Jones.”
 2010.

 The land occupied by the tent colony and where the Ludlow Massacre took place was purchased by the UMWA so that the union could construct a memorial.
-On the 22nd April 1917, the historic site itself was formally dedicated to the memory of those who were killed during the Colorado Mine Wars.
+On the 22nd of April 1917, the historic site itself was formally dedicated to the memory of those who were killed during the Colorado Mine Wars.
 The monument was erected during the following year.

-The ceremony that day was impressive with several thousand miners and their families of many nationalities marching past the site and enjoyed a day out in which they wore red bandanas to commemorate fallen comrades and neighbours.
+The ceremony that day was impressive with several thousand miners and their families of many nationalities marching past the site and enjoying a day out in which they wore red bandanas to commemorate fallen comrades and neighbours.
 Several hundred men, women and children from the nearby mining town of Hastings, just 3 miles to the east of Ludlow, many of whom had been in the tent colony itself just over three years earlier joined their neighbours for the day.

 While many of those attending played baseball or chatted with friends, union leaders spoke of support for the war effort; the United States government had just declared war on Germany a couple of weeks earlier.
 There was a general mood of optimism among the miners however as the Victor Coal & Fuel company had signed a new deal with the UMWA in March so industrial peace in the mines was in prospect.